open-dis/open-dis-java/README.md

 This section is useful for developers who may be contributing to the library.
 This contains info about "how the hotdog is made".

-### XML Description File

-The `DISXXXX.xml` files are an abstract description of the protocol.
-These are processed by XMLPG to generate the Java protocol code in `edu.nps.moves.dis`.

-To generate the Java code from scratch, type `ant generateJavaDisSourceCode`.

-The idea is to use the XMLPG tool to get the final product "close", and then manually modify the source code to tweak the last bit.
-To this end there is a "patches" directory, which uses the Unix `patch` utility to modify the generated code via patch files.

 ### Software release process